WNSW: Brokered format

+WNSW

-Sunny 1430 era
+Sunny 1430

-After WQEW in New York City became Radio Disney in late 1998, WNJR began playing adult standards.
+After WQEW in New York City became Radio Disney on December 28, 1998, WNJR began playing adult standards.
 Julius LaRosa was the morning host, while Johnny Michaels hosted during the afternoon.
 In March 1999, Multicultural decided to fill the hole and put a standards format on 1430.
-WNJR changed its callsign to WNSW June 8, 1999.
+WNJR changed its callsign to WNSW on June 8, 1999.
 The station became known as Sunny 1430.
 They originally planned to switch to this format full-time except for Sunday mornings, but initially would run this format from 6 a.m. to 7 p.m. weekdays and 10 a.m. to midnight Saturdays and not at all on Sundays.
 The rest of the time they ran ethnic programming that was brokered.
 On Sundays they played gospel music and preaching.

 During the week though they played a standards format with artists like Frank Sinatra and Neil Diamond.
 The format was similar to 1560 WQEW's old format.
 They mixed in baby boomer pop in moderation.
 Still they focused on the standards.
 Some of the airpeople included Johnny Knox (who was program director and operations manager the first year of operation), John Von Soosten, Chuck Leonard, Danny Stiles, Julius LaRosa, among others.

-Standards' demise
+Standards demise

 It was decided that once advertising grew enough to support standards that they would drop the weekend brokered shows that were still the main source of revenue for WNSW.
 This never happened.
 The station was unable to sell even a moderate amount of commercial time but held on to the format during daytime in the week and Saturdays.
 Brokered shows were the only source of substantial income for WNSW, but it was not enough to keep the station profitable.
 In 2000 the station moved toward a Big Band focus and dropped the Neil Diamond and Elvis cuts.

 Finally on February 28, 2001, WNSW dropped the format altogether with the playing of Frank Sinatra's Softly, as I Leave You.
 The format, however, continued with a few evening hours with Danny Stiles.
 The rest of the day reverted to brokered programming.

+In early 2007, WNSW applied to move their transmitter from Hillside, New Jersey, to Clifton, New Jersey.
+In 2008, the Hillside Township towers were dismantled.